 The Manager, Candidate Ready Development will exert the leadership necessary to cultivate a conviction for elected leadership and develop effective candidates for electoral office across the United States.

 The Law Clerk internship provides law students committed to educational equity the opportunity to support a mission-driven, leadership development organization while developing in-house legal skills.
+We are hiring Law Clerks for Summer and Fall 2016.

 The Regional Director will be charged with building a movement that leverages the collective strengths of our members to achieve educational equity for all children in Houston.